HOW TO ORGANISE A SUCCESSFUL LIVE ILLUSTRATION EVENT

 It’s worth working out why you want a live illustrator and then planning the event well to ensure that your objectives are met.

 For example, is your aim to get maximum social media coverage within a short space of time or do you just require an artist there to add a bit of high-end theatre to impress a group of VIPs?
 Are you trying to attract people to attend your event by featuring a well-known illustrator or are you using their customisation skills as a tool to encourage sales on the day?
 Once you’ve decided on the right illustrator for your event, it's worth contacting them with your objectives to see what they suggest will work well, based on their previous experience.
+You can contact me here if you're after some ideas.

 What is the best way to find an illustrator?